-An employer and an employee may agree that the employee may forgo his entitlement to long service leave under this Act if —
+(1) An employer and an employee may agree that the employee may forgo the employee’s entitlement, or part of the employee’s entitlement, to long service leave under section 8(2)(a) or (b) if —

-(a) the employee is given an adequate benefit in lieu of the entitlement; and
+(a) the employee is given an adequate benefit instead of the entitlement; and

-(b) the agreement is in writing.
+(b) the agreement is in writing, signed by the employer and employee.

+(2) For the purposes of subsection (1), a benefit is not adequate unless the employee is paid at least the amount of ordinary pay the employee would have received had the employee taken the long service leave or part of the leave.

+(3) Nothing in this section enables the employer and employee to reach the agreement before the employee’s entitlement to long service leave has accrued.

-[Section 5 inserted: No. 79 of 1995 s.
-47.]
+[Section 5 inserted: No. 30 of 2021 s.
+84.]

-6. What constitutes continuous employment
+6. Continuous employment

-(1) For the purposes of this Act employment of an employee whether before or after the commencement of this Act shall be deemed to include —

-(a) any period of absence from duty for —
+(1) An employee’s continuous employment with an employer includes an absence from work by the employee comprising any of the following, whether paid or unpaid and irrespective of the duration —

-(i) annual leave;
+(a) annual leave;

+(b) leave for illness or injury, or carer’s leave;

-(ii) long service leave; or
+(c) long service leave;

-(iii) public holidays or half-holidays, or, where applicable to the employment, bank holidays;

-(b) any period of absence from duty necessitated by sickness of or injury to the employee but only to the extent of 15 working days in any year of his employment;
+(d) parental leave;

+(e) compassionate leave;

+(f) bereavement leave;

+(g) family and domestic violence leave;

+(h) public holidays;

+(i) any other form of leave provided as part of the employee’s employment.

+(2) An employee’s continuous employment with an employer also includes any of the following absences from work, whether paid or unpaid and irrespective of the duration —

-(c) any period following any termination of the employment by the employer if such termination has been made merely with the intention of avoiding obligations under this Act in respect of long service leave or obligations under any award or industrial agreement in respect of annual leave; and
+(a) a period following the termination of the employee’s employment by the employer if the termination has been made with the intention of avoiding —

+(i) obligations under this Act in respect of long service leave; or

+(ii) obligations in respect of annual leave under an award, industrial agreement, employer-employee agreement, order of the Commission, the MCE Act or any other enactment;
-(d) any period during which the employment of the employee was or is interrupted by service —

-(i) as a member of the Naval, Military or Air Forces of the Commonwealth of Australia other than as a member of the British Commonwealth Occupation Forces in Japan and other than as a member of the Permanent Forces of the Commonwealth of Australia except in the circumstances referred to in section 31(2) of the Defence Act 1903 and except in Korea or Malaya after 26 June 1950;
+(b) if the employee resumes employment with the employer as soon as practicable after the absence — a period during which the employment is interrupted by service as a member of the naval, military or air forces of the Commonwealth other than as a member of the Permanent Forces of the Commonwealth of Australia.

-(ii) as a member of the Civil Construction Corps established under the National Security Act 1939-1946 1; or

-(iii) in any of the Armed Forces under the National Service Act 1951 2, or any Act passed in substitution for, or amendment of, that Act,

-but only if the employee, as soon as reasonably practicable after the completion of any such service, resumed or resumes employment with the employer by whom he was last employed prior to the commencement of such service.

-(2) For the purposes of this Act, the employment of an employee whether before or after the commencement of this Act shall be deemed to be continuous notwithstanding —

-(a) the transmission of a business as referred to in subsections (4) and (5);
+(3) An employee has continuous employment with an employer despite an absence from work comprising any of the following, whether paid or unpaid and irrespective of the duration —

-(b) any interruption referred to in subsection (1) irrespective of the duration thereof;
+(a) an absence other than that referred to in subsection (1) or (2) which is authorised by the employer;

-(c) any absence of the employee from his employment if the absence is authorised by his employer;

-(d) any standing-down of an employee in accordance with the provisions of an award, industrial agreement, order or determination —
+(b) a standing-down of the employee in accordance with the provisions of —

-(i) in force under the Industrial Relations Act 1979; or
+(i) an award, agreement, order or determination in force under the IR Act; or

-(ii) in force under the Commonwealth Conciliation and Arbitration Act 1904 3, or any Act enacted by the Parliament of the Commonwealth in amendment of, or substitution for, that Act;
+(ii) the Fair Work Act 2009 (Commonwealth) or an enterprise agreement under that Act; or

+(iii) any other enactment;

-(e) any absence from duty arising directly or indirectly from an industrial dispute if the employee returns to work in accordance with the terms of settlement of the dispute;
+(c) an absence arising directly or indirectly from an industrial dispute if the employee returns to work in accordance with the terms of settlement of the dispute;